gabdia92/gabdia92/README.md

-- 👋 Hi, I’m Gabriele currently working studying for CCNA R&S and CyberOps Associate.
+- 👋 Hi, I’m Gabriele currently studying for CCNA R&S and CyberOps Associate.
 - 👀 I’m interested to study Python and get Cisco DevNet Associate.
 - 📔 I studied Javascript, HTML5,CSS3 and something with Angular.
 - 💞️ I’m looking to collaborate on some project for beginner.